Kaitiaki Rawhi Whakaaturanga

 Zookeepers need to have:

-- knowledge of animal biology and the scientific classification of animals
+- knowledge of animal biology and animal husbandry (how to care for animals)

 - skill in caring for and handling animals